harshalpanchal2000/calculator/README.md

-markdown
-Copy code
-# sumfunction
+# Calculator

-`sumfunction` is a simple Python library that provides a single function to calculate the sum of two numbers.
+`calculator` is a simple Python library that provides a single function to calculate the sum of two numbers.

 ## Installation

-You can install `sumfunction` using pip:
+You can install `calculator` using pip:
 ```
 pip install calculator
 ```